On nondegenerate $\mathbb{Z}_{2}$-harmonic $1$-forms with shrinking branching sets: Application and discussion

 \subsection{Non-degenerate $\Z_{2}$-harmonic $1$-form on compact manifolds with $b^{1}>0$}

 In this subsection, we will prove an existing theorem for non-degenerate $\Z_{2}$-harmonic $1$-forms using our gluing result. \begin{prop} Let $M^{n}, n\geq 3$ be a compact oriented manifold, with $b^{1}>0$.
 There exists a Riemannian metric $g$ such that a sequence of non-degenerate $\Z_{2}$-harmonic $1$-forms $\alpha_{\epsilon}$ with respect to $g$ converges to a harmonic $1$-form that contains regular zeros of index $1$ or $n-1$. \end{prop} \begin{remark} The strategy is to construct a harmonic $1$-form with regular zeros of index $1$ and $n-1$ on $M^n$.
 In particular, when $n=3$ and $M^3$ are not a surface bundle over $S^{1}$, for a generic choice of metric $g$ and class $[\beta]\in H^{1}(M)$, there exists a harmonic representative $\beta\in [\beta]$ with respect to the metric $g$, such that $\beta$ admits regular zeros.
-Then we can apply the gluing result to obtain a sequence of non-degenerate $\Z_{2}$-harmonic $1$-forms. \end{remark} \begin{remark} [Birth of branching sets] Applying the same technique in Proposition \ref{S_5_Prop_Existence}, we can also show that by introducing a large perturbation of the Riemannian metric in a ball, in which $|\alpha|>\delta'>0$ for the $\Z_{2}$-harmonic $1$-form $\alpha$, we can thereby construct some new non-degenerate $\Z_{2}$-harmonic $1$-forms with extra small branching sets contained within the ball. \end{remark}
+Then we can apply the gluing result to obtain a sequence of non-degenerate $\Z_{2}$-harmonic $1$-forms. \end{remark}

-To prove Proposition \ref{S_5_Prop_Existence}, we will use the following lemma due to Calabi \cite{Calabi69}.
+To prove Proposition \ref{S_5_Prop_Existence}, we will use the following proposition due to Calabi \cite{Calabi69}.
 The idea is to adapt Milnor's birth lemma of nondegenerate critical points to the context of Calabi's intrinsic characterization of harmonic $1$-forms on Riemannian manifolds.